ananyagour29/RemedyCare/README.md

-# NOTE.IT 📝
+# RemedyCare

-NOTE.IT is a full-stack blogging platform built using the MERN stack.
+RemedyCare is a full-stack wellness information platform built using the MERN stack.
-It provides a secure admin panel for managing blog content and a responsive interface for visitors to explore blogs and submit comments.
+It provides a secure admin panel for managing remedy articles along with a responsive interface for visitors to explore information and submit comments.

 ---